operatingops/terraform_external_data/CONTRIBUTING.md

 1. Make your change.

 1. Test your change:

-   1. `tox`
+   `tox`

-      1. If you're having trouble getting all the right Python versions installed, I recommend [pyenv][pyenv].
+   If you're having trouble getting all the right Python versions installed, I recommend [pyenv][pyenv].
 Here's how I [set it up on OS X][python-osx].
-   1. Each Python version should apply terraform and output a random number of cars from 0-9.
-      (This apply is a no-op: it only collects and outputs fake data.)
+You may need to run a command similar to this to get tox to detect the versions it installs:

+   `pyenv local 3.8.5 3.7.8 3.6.11`

 1. [Bump the version](https://semver.org/spec/v2.0.0.html) in setup.py.